 \section{Form factor flow equations}

-In this section, we obtain flow equations for the form factors introduced in Eq.~\eqref{subsec:Evolutionofspectralforms} using the SJA.
+In this section, we obtain flow equations for the form factors in the eigenbasis of $H$ (introduced in \autoref{subsec:Evolutionofspectralforms}) using the SJA .
 The derivation of the flow equations is provided in Sec.~\ref{subsec:flow_deriv}.
 In Sec.~\ref{subsec:basic_props}, we discuss a few basic properties of the flow equation and show that the thermodynamic limit is well-defined.